shizonic/dotfiles-46/README.md

 On that note, a mechanical keyboard is a necessity and the best way to prevent RSI, not vim.
 We may be hackers, but first of all, we are typists.
 Click clack clack, rat a tat tat.
 I recommend cherry blues.

-- If Emacs loads in more than 1 second, it is bloated
+- If Emacs loads in more than 1 second, it is bloated.

 AND/OR poorly configured...

 - Use a modular Emacs configuration

-Prefer lots of simple files as pluggable modules instead of a monolithic, 1000 line init.el (or worse .org file.)
+Prefer lots of simple files as [un]pluggable modules instead of a monolithic, 1000 line init.el (or worse .org file.)

 - Use fewer comments, except when necessary.
 Prefer self-documented code and systems.

 If the code requires tons of comments it's probably crap.
 This includes so-called "literate programming," a bad idea from the start.
 In Emacs, C-h v and C-h f, etc. may be used to inspect what "this or that" function or variable may be doing.

-- Use Emacs built-ins instead of packages when possible.
+- Use Emacs built-ins instead of packages whenever possible.
+And when deciding between packages that perform the same function, prefer the simpler and/or time-tested solution, to newer solutions or to solutions that have many dependencies.

 For example,

+Prefer ido-mode instead of ivy or helm.
+Not only is ido-mode built-in, and faster for most tasks, but it also only uses the minibuffer!
+Why do modern developers think it's a good idea to shift the entire screen and cover up code with popup menus when we don't have to?
+This is distracting and gets in the way of flow.

+Prefer paredit-mode instead of lispy, (Much fewer dependencies...)

-Use completion-at-point informed by an eglot lsp server or just simple hippie-expand instead of company-mode.
+Use completion-at-point via TAB informed by an eglot lsp server or just simple hippie-expand via M-/ instead of company-mode.

 Use flymake instead of flycheck.

 Prefer xref-find-definitions instead of dumb-jump or something similar.

 Basically just install eglot and relevant language servers if needed.
-This (ide) crap is overrated anyways, and can get in the way of "flow."
+Most of this (IDE crap) is crap anyways, and can get in the way of "flow."
+At the end of the day, Emacs will never be as good of an IDE as visual studio or even jetbrains.
+Use an IDE when you want an IDE.
+Use Emacs when you want an Emacs.
+What's wrong with using "both" approaches.
+We have a job to do.
+We have lots of tools.
+Let's do get it done.

 - Use simple Elisp and don't turn on stuff / change defaults if unsure about what it does.